couchbaselabs/docs-ng/content/couchbase-manual-2.2/views-and-indexes.markdown

 Views are eventually consistent compared to the underlying stored documents.
 Documents are included in views when the document data is persisted to disk, and documents with expiry times are removed from indexes only when the expiration pager operates to remove the document from the database.
-Fore more information, read [View Operation](#couchbase-views-operation).
+For more information, read [View Operation](#couchbase-views-operation).

 Views can be used within Couchbase Server for a number of reasons, including: